javacc/javacc-8/docs/documentation/jjtree.md

 JJTree defines a Java interface `Node` that all parse tree nodes must implement.
 The interface provides methods for operations such as setting the parent of the node, and for adding children and retrieving them.

 JJTree operates in one of two modes, simple and multi (for want of better terms).
-In simple mode each parse tree node is of concrete type `SimpleNode`, in multi mode the type of the parse tree node is derived from the name of the node.
-If you don't provide implementations for the node classes JJTree will generate sample implementations based on `SimpleNode` for you.
+In simple mode each parse tree node is of *concrete* type `Node` (this has changed since v8 from previous `SimpleNode`), in multi mode the type of the parse tree node is derived from the name of the node.
+If you don't provide implementations for the node classes JJTree will generate sample implementations based on the generated `Node` *interface* for you.
 You can then modify the implementations to suit.

 Although JavaCC is a top-down parser, JJTree constructs the parse tree from the bottom up.
 To do this it uses a stack where it pushes nodes after they have been created.
 When it finds a parent for them, it pops the children from the stack and adds them to the parent, and finally pushes the new parent node itself.
 The stack is open, which means that you have access to it from within grammar actions: you can push, pop and otherwise manipulate its contents however you feel appropriate (see [Node Scopes and User Actions](#node-scopes-and-user-actions) for more information).